Stephen Williams (fashion designer): Bespoke HQ

 In early 2012 after the closing of Terence Trout, Stephen Williams set up a new tailoring house, Bespoke HQ.

 Stephen Williams London

 In November 2014, Stephen Williams launched his new label ‘Stephen Williams London’ and now operates from his design studios located in Shoreditch (London) and Brighton & Hove (East Sussex).
 In May 2014 he made the suits for TV Presenter Mark Wright's Wedding to the Actor Michelle Keegan and was featured in Hello!
 Magazine.
 He also, once again made an outfits for Dame Barbara Windsor for the Poppy Day Appeal which was featured in a BBC Documentary Series on Oxford Street and those who work in and around the famous street.
 In March 2016 the website for Stephen Williams London (www.stephenwilliams.london) was rebooted as his own brand further evolved.

-He has also had commissions for several notable & premium London establishments to design and make uniforms for key staff and is looking to expand the corporate side of the business overseas.
+He has also had commissions for several notable & London establishments to design and make uniforms for key staff and is looking to expand the corporate side of the business overseas.